discreetlogcontracts/dlcspecs/Messaging.md

 This type contains information about a contract's outcomes and their corresponding payouts.

-To save space, only the offerer's POV is included in this message as the other can be derived using `accept_payout = total_collateral - offer_payout`.
+To save space, only the offerer's payouts are included in this message as the accepter's can be derived using `accept_payout = total_collateral - offer_payout`.

 #### Version 0 `contract_descriptor`